BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/4 - HTTP Payload staging.md

 * There has to be a one character http url parameter
 * The digits found in the ID need to match an implant ID, if your implant ID is 1234, abcd1234, 12beu34 are all valid values

-To expose a payload externally you need to use the `implants stage` command and specifically select the implant to be exposed.
+To expose a payload you need to use the `implants stage` command and specifically select the implant to leave accessible.

 ```asciinema
 {"src": "/asciinema/stage_implant.cast", "cols": "132", "rows": "14", "idleTimeLimit": 8}